 Constants that start with the text "INCLUDE" are used to included or excluded FreeRTOS API functions from the application.
 For example, setting INCLUDE_vTaskPrioritySet to 0 will exclude the vTaskPrioritySet() API function from the build, meaning the application cannot call vTaskPrioritySet().
-Setting INCLUDE_vTaskPrioritySet to 1 will include the vTaskPrioritySet() API function in the build, so the application can call vTaskPrioritySet().
+Setting INCLUDE_vTaskPrioritySet to 1 will include the vTaskPrioritySet() API function can call vTaskPrioritySet().